What 4 health experts say about travel after covid-19 recovery

 “You should still exercise caution because you still have the ability to be reinfected with new variants that could come about,” Morgan says.
 “We saw many people infected with delta who got reinfected with omicron.”

 While Morgan says 90 days is usually how long immunity lasts before it starts to drop, there is inconsistency with how it drops.
-With much unknown about omicron, it is unclear how long natural immunity lasts and whether it will be effective in protecting against future variants.
+With much unknown about the omicron variant, it is unclear how long natural immunity lasts and whether it will be effective in protecting against future variants.

 Beyond keeping up with covid-cautious behavior as a social responsibility to vulnerable people around you, Morgan says not to let up your defense because of the state of the pandemic.